Community Restoration Project

 - Volunteer and event stewardship

-Community features
+Community Features

-- Gym and indoor community use
+- Indoor basketball and activity use

-- Outdoor recreation features over time
+- Outdoor recreation amenities over time

 - Legacy elements like the Brick Path

-- Clear phases and visible progress
+- Visible phases and measurable progress

 Security & Safety